UCLM-ARCO/uclm-arco.github.io/cittavr/content/_index.md

 familiar properties on this script: the **IDM Address** and the less used **Citisim ID**.

-To test the script, create an **instance** of this your prefab, set the IDM address, and press play.
+To test the script, create an **instance** of your prefab, set the IDM address, and press play.
 You should see the advertisement of this object in the router output, and also should be able to change its state using the `digitalsink-client` again.

 ## Exporting your asset